CollaboRateMgmt/CollaboRate/README.md

 ## 1. **Share work among many.**

 The process is the best because it exploits the principle 'many hands make light work'.
+It also solves the resulting issue 'too many cooks spoil the broth'.

-The work done by the crowd is work breakdown.
+All work done by the crowd, is work breakdown.
 Work breakdown is a proven technique for project management.
 You can read more about it [here](https://en.wikipedia.org/wiki/Work_breakdown_structure).

    In the CollaboRate process, the work or 'task' broken down by one crowd member, can be further broken down by another crowd member.
 So, the project can use the most number of crowd members.
 The work breakdown continues until individual 'lines of code' are reached.
 The crowd does the most work possible to be crowdsourced, including [work breakdown review](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).

    For coordination, task simplification and customer interaction, we need a [project governing body](https://github.com/sohrabsaran/CollaboRate/wiki/Project-Governing-Body).
-It consists of one or more SPOCs ((Single Point of Contact) s).
-This arrangement solves the resulting issue 'too many cooks spoil the broth'.
-Yet, efforts needed from the project governing body are very small.
+It consists of one or more SPOCs ((Single Point of Contact) s).Yet, efforts needed from the project governing body are very small.
 The governing body does activities that need low effort but high coordination/knowledge/trust.
 The governing body forms the core part of the organization or 'crowdsourcing vendor'.

    The governing body manages tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.